-Robert Glasper gifted the world with his brain child “Black Radio” (2012) exactly 10 years ago, now he has quantum leaped through time arriving in 2022 where it’s successor “Black Radio III” has gathered all the infinity stones Thanos style to complete the trilogy of his blacktastic vision.
+Robert Glasper gifted the world with his brainchild “Black Radio” (2012) exactly 10 years ago.
+Now he has quantum leaped through time arriving in 2022 where its successor “Black Radio III” has gathered all the infinity stones Thanos style to complete the trilogy of his blacktastic vision.

-It’s fair to say i was excited to dive in licking my lips at the sight of the collaborators which is always the best feeling when purchasing an album to read the production credits, writers and performers ranging from Gregory Porter, PJ Morton, India Irie, Her, QTip, Yebba, Ant Clemons to name only a handful.
+It’s fair to say I was excited to dive in licking my lips at the sight of the collaborators which is always the best feeling when purchasing an album to read the production credits, writers and performers ranging from Gregory Porter, PJ Morton, India Irie, Her, QTip, Yebba, Ant Clemons to name only a handful.

-West Coast MC ‘D Smoke’ makes his Black Radio debut proving that his skills go way beyond the hype of winning the Netflix TV show “Rhythm + Flow” as he sprinkles his stardust on the midtempo “Shine” along with the highly respected Tiffany Gouché.
+West Coast MC ‘D Smoke’ makes his Black Radio debut proving that his skills go way beyond the hype of winning the Netflix TV show “Rhythm + Flow”.
+As he sprinkles his stardust on the midtempo “Shine” along with the highly respected Tiffany Gouché.

-Of course no Black Radio album is complete without the enchanting sounds of Lalah Hathaway who casts her magic on the iconic Tears For Fears classic “Everybody Wants To Rule The World” with help from Common bringing things into retrospect by adding his juices & berries to the 80’s cover with a soulful twist.
+Of course, no Black Radio album is complete without the enchanting sounds of Lalah Hathaway.
+Who casts her magic on the iconic Tears For Fears classic “Everybody Wants To Rule The World”.
+With help from Common bringing things into retrospect by adding his juices & berries to the 80’s cover with a soulful twist.